-Rating Summary of factors underlying rating 3 Recommended Actions Undertaken Actions drugs dealing; and generally seek opportunities to progressively conclude MLAT's with a broader range of countries.
-38.MLA on confiscation and freezing PC No provision for foreign states to request local authority to apply for forfeiture/confiscation orders or vice versa except in limited circumstances under section 16 of the ATA.
-No provision for the freezing, seizure or confiscation of instrumentalities of ML and FT.
+Rating Summary of factors underlying rating Recommended Actions Undertaken Actions No provision for the freezing, seizure or confiscation of instrumentalities of ML and FT.
 No arrangements for co-coordinating seizure and confiscation actions with other countries.
-No evidence of consideration of establishing an asset forfeiture fund MACMA should be amended to enable Barbados or foreign states to seek reciprocal assistance in obtaining forfeiture/confiscation orders in the jurisdiction of the other country, where the suspect has been convicted of a serious offence in the requesting state.
+No evidence of consideration of establishing an asset forfeiture fund offence in the requesting state.
 In particular, where Barbados's assistance is being sought, the forfeiture/confiscation powers under POCA should be made available.
 The establishment of a dedicated forfeiture fund whose proceeds should be earmarked for law enforcement or other deserving purposes should be considered.
-Part V of the Transnational Organised Crime (Prevention and Control) Act, 2011 establishes the Fund.
-The authorities are reviewing the assets sharing capacity in order to accord with the requirements of this Recommendation.
 MACMA has also been amended to include section 16A and section 27A relating to assistance in obtaining a forfeiture or confiscation order.
 The new Section 31A of the MACMA states that sections 42-46 (production and inspection orders); section 47 (search warrants) and Section 48-9 (monitoring orders) of the POCA apply to MACMA. • Extension of the existing statutory coverage of asset sharing with other countries so that the facility is available in cases of all serious crimes should be considered.
 In reviewing the criminal confiscation and civil forfeiture regime, the Cabinet approved the development of asset sharing abilities between countries through formalized agreements.
+With respect to asset sharing, section 4 of the Criminal Assets Recovery Fund Bill, 2016 states that There shall be paid into the Fund (a)the proceeds of any seized assets recovered under a forfeiture or confiscation order pursuant to the (i)Proceeds of Crime Act, Cap.
+143; (ii)the Money Laundering and Financing of Terrorism (Prevention and Control) Act, Cap.
+129;